 What quantity qualifies as ‘short-run’ varies between manufacturers.
 In general, short-run packaging printing consists of orders of 5,000 pieces or less.
-To avoid the costs of producing plates and dies, most use a digital printer.
+To avoid the costs of producing plates and dies, most use a digital printer for short-run print jobs.
 Smaller offset printers can also retain the quality of traditional printing at a competitive price, but many package printers do not offer this option.

 Here’s what you should know about the short-run printing process.